Dushyant15/ComputerVision_App462/README.md

 With the [Core ML](https://developer.apple.com/documentation/coreml) framework, you can use a trained machine learning model to classify input data.
 The [Vision](https://developer.apple.com/documentation/vision) framework works with Core ML to apply classification models to images, and to preprocess those images to make machine learning tasks easier and more reliable.

-This sample app uses the open source MobileNet model, one of several [available classification models](https://developer.apple.com/machine-learning), to identify an image using 1000 classification categories as seen in the example screenshots below.
+This app uses a CreateML trained HumanEmoClassfier_8.mlmodel model, that helps classify each face based on the emotion shown in to one of four categories (Angry, Disgust, Happy, Sad).

 ![example screenshots of app identifying a potted plant, a fountain, and a bunch of bananas](Documentation/classifications.png)